Stillness in Time

-"Stillness in Time" is a song by British funk and acid jazz band Jamiroquai, released in 1994 on their second studio album, The Return of the Space Cowboy (1994), and the year after as a single.
-The track peaked at number nine on the UK Singles Chart, making it the group's highest-charting release to that date.
-The track also reached number one on the UK Dance Chart.
+"Stillness in Time" is a song by British funk and acid jazz band Jamiroquai, released in 1994 on their second studio album, The Return of the Space Cowboy (1994), and the year after as a single by Sony Soho Square.
+The track was written by Jay Kay and Toby Smith, and peaked at number nine on the UK Singles Chart, making it the group's highest-charting release to that date.
+It also reached number one on the UK Dance Chart and number 14 in Scotland.

 Background

 Three main versions of the track exist: a radio edit, which runs at 3:43; the main album version, which runs at 4:11; and the extended vinyl version, which runs at 6:13 and appears on the vinyl version of The Return of the Space Cowboy.

+Cover

 The song was later covered by Scottish DJ Calvin Harris for Radio 1's 40th-anniversary album, Radio 1 Established 1967, which was released in 2007.
 This version features snippets of the Jamiroquai original; however, Jamiroquai is not credited on the release.